Eyshcharya/nest-api/README.md

 A Docker Engine is needed to run the app.

-To run, use the scripts :  pnpm db:dev:restart && pnpm:start:dev
+To run, use the scripts;

+pnpm db:dev:restart && pnpm:start:dev